What's new in Joomla 3.6?

 On new installations of Joomla, the logs folder can now be found in /administrator/logs instead of /logs.

-The /administrator folder is easier to protect and the logs are also an administrative function.
-Sometimes too location /logs/ also clashes with servers that have their own folder with the same name.
+The /administrator folder is easier to protect and logs is also an administrative function.
+Sometimes the /logs/ location also clashes with servers that have their own folder with the same name.
 Plesk is an example of a server utility that often uses the /logs folder for its own purposes.
 Having problems with the log file?
 Then read the article Cannot write to log file in the Joomla knowledge base.

 About Jeroen